The Cauchy problem for the two dimensional Euler-Poisson system: Introduction

-\begin{rem} We did not make any effort to optimize the assumptions on the initial data or the function space that is used in the analysis.
-The whole point is to construct \textit{smooth} global in time classical solutions. \end{rem}
+\begin{rem} A simple inspection of our proof shows that it suffices to take $\delta_*=\frac 1{500}$.
+We do not make much effort to lower down the regularity assumption ($N\ge 8$) on the initial data although the result here is already better than many existing methods.
+The main point here is to construct a smooth and global in time classical solution. \end{rem}